Faculty Travel FAQs

 Q: Who is eligible to receive travel money?

-A: All full-time faculty, whether TT or NTT, are eligible for travel funds from their first semester on this campus.
+A: All full-time faculty, whether TT or FTNTT, are eligible for travel funds from their first semester on this campus.
 Adjunct faculty are currently not eligible due to budgetary constraints.

 Q: How much travel money can I get each year?

-A: At present, all full-time faculty members (TT and NTT) are eligible for up to $1,500 per year.
+A: At present, all full-time faculty members (TT and FTNTT) are eligible for up to $600 per year.
 The travel year begins on July 1 and ends on June 30.

 Q: Does the university reimburse 100% of my travel expenses?

-- Attendance only, office holder, session chair, representative, curator, director: Up to 45%
+- Attendance only, office holder, session chair, etc.: up to 45%

 Q: I'm confused.
 I was not reimbursed for per diem (meals or lodging) when going to Columbus for a conference.
 I didn't stay overnight to save money.

-A: IRS regulations prohibit providing per diem (meals or lodging) when there is no overnight stay.
-Even if you have receipts for meals you paid for you will not be reimbursed for meal expenses.
+A: IRS regulations prohibit providing per diem (meals) when there is no overnight stay.
+Even if you have receipts for meals, you will not be reimbursed for meal expenses.
 For a one-day event with no lodging in the state of Ohio, 50% of allowable expenses are reimbursed (registration, mileage, etc.) This rate applies regardless of the extent of your participation, that is, attendance, office holder, presentation, performer, artist in exhibition.

-A: The IRS requires an over-night stay to be eligible for meal per diem.
-In cases where personnel have no hotel expense due to staying with friends or relatives, the traveler must document where they stayed.
+A: Due to IRS regulations, travelers must document where they have stayed while on university business.
 They may do this by simply including the name and address of where they stayed in with their receipts or in the comment section of the expense reimbursement form.

 Q: Flights and hotel deposits are expensive.
 Can I get reimbursed in advance if I have to pay for these expenses ahead of time?